Mobilité Francophone - for French speakers outside Quebec

-The Francophone Mobility work permit is one of the easiest work permit to get outside of the IEC program.
-Especially because the age doesn’t matter and there is no LMIA needed.
+The Francophone Mobility work permit is one of the easiest work permits to get outside of the IEC program.
+Especially because the age doesn’t matter and no LMIA is needed.

 Many employers don’t want to get involved with this option, and usually reject the idea.
 They fear that “sponsoring” means a sponsoring through the very lengthy and complicated LMIA process which costs them thousands of dollars.
 The good news for the employers: It is not.